jhollway/jameshollway.com/content/home/supervision.md

 Issue area intersection:
 - “ICT and climate change early warning systems”
-- “Weaving indigenous knowledge systems in international biodiversity institutions”
+- “Indigenous knowledge systems in international biodiversity institutions”
 - “Integrating human rights principles in environmental protected areas”
-- “A qualitative comparative analysis of disputed EU environmental-trade measures”
+- “QCA of disputed EU environmental-trade measures”

 Regional water/fisheries/forest/polar/space governance:
 - “Water insecurity in the Arctic: Insights from the Nunavik Region”
 - “Why marginalized groups in Nepal do not have equal WASH access”
 - “Cooptation of Maori fishing claims into NZ’s Quota System”
 - “Sustainable sources of MPA funding in the Mediterranean”
-- “The PPCDAM and the challenge of reducing deforestation in the Brazilian Amazon”
+- “Reducing deforestation in the Brazilian Amazon”
 - “Brokerage in an Atlantic rainforest landscape financial distribution network”
 - “Stakeholder perspectives on the Arctic Council”